luciegst/back-home/README.md

 ## Get Started - Configurations

 - Clone the project
-- In your terminal go to the root of the front folder and then :
+- In your terminal go to the root of the front folder :

   1. `cd front`